-Keep it up!
-Here is what you can do to help us continue to operate and serve you.
+Here is what you can do to help.

 Your University Libraries are here to support you with research assistance, interesting workshops, course guides, creative opportunities and so much more.
-Whenever possible, we urge you to take advantage of our remote services, but we are open and ready for you in person as long as we can maintain an environment where staff and patrons feel safe and respected.
+We are want to maintain an environment where patrons feel safe and respected.
 Below are the ways you can help us do that.
-See the university's Roadmap for more ways you can help keep our campus safe.

 Don't join the crowd.
-We are monitoring the density of patrons on each floor of the Alkek Library and in the RRC Library.
 When choosing a work space, please look for a floor with fewer people so that everyone can feel safe.

 - Tell someone at a service desk

 - Call us at 512.245.2440 (Alkek) 512.716.4700 (RRC Library)

 - Click on the Security Concerns button at the bottom of the library home page, fill out and submit the form

 Schedule your visit during less busy time periods like early in the morning or in the early evening hours.

 Here are some ways you can stay safe and save time:

 - Print at home